fetchNext #

 The safest way to process all documents in a collection is to fetch them as a batch in order to avoid memory exhaustion and possibly hitting some hard limits[1] on the database layer.

-Make sure your first search request includes both a size
+Make sure your first search request includes both a size and a scroll parameters

 [1] Elasticsearch limits the number of documents inside a single page to 10,000 by default.